huggingface/huggingface_hub/tasks/src/text-generation/about.md

 ### Text-to-Text Generation Models

 These models are trained to learn the mapping between a pair of texts (e.g. translation from one language to another).
 The most popular variants of these models are [T5](https://huggingface.co/docs/transformers/model_doc/t5), [T0](https://huggingface.co/bigscience/T0pp) and [BART](https://huggingface.co/docs/transformers/model_doc/bart).
-Text-to-Text models are trained with multi-tasking capabilities, they can accomplish a wide range of tasks, including ummarization, translation, and text classification.
+Text-to-Text models are trained with multi-tasking capabilities, they can accomplish a wide range of tasks, including summarization, translation, and text classification.

 ## Inference